Holdouts set for safe predictive model updating: Estimation of

-Suppose that we have a simple setting where we have a single intervention which we may use, which has a proportional effect on the risk of $Y=1$ (that is, $g_t(x)=(1-\alpha) f_t(x)$, with $\alpha<1$).
+We briefly describe a second presumably common setting in which we have a single intervention which we may use, which has a proportional effect on the risk of $Y=1$ (that is, $g_t(x)=(1-\alpha) f_t(x)$, with $\alpha<1$).
 We intervene on a sample if their risk score exceeds a particular threshold $\rho_0$.
-The cost function $c_2(x,\rho)$ is now discontinuous, but we may simply derive the form of $k_2$ in terms of risk score performance.
+The cost function $c_2(x,\varrho)$ is now discontinuous in $\varrho$, and we no longer expect that $k_2(n)$ is proportional to the expected mean-square error o $\rho$, but we may derive the form of $k_2$ in this case nonetheless.

 We assume that the intervention has a fixed cost $\gamma_i$, and that an event $Y=1$ has a fixed cost $\gamma_y$.
 Then